AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 Not unlike the way

-twin fingers might crave
+some fingers might

-sliding down a neck—
+down a neck

 to bend a pitch—

-of uncertainty
+a prayer of uncertainty

-begins to merge
+to merge the shapes

-two citrus bodies—
+of two citrus bodies—

 say a blood or